iandjx/bokujo-rest-api/README.md

 ### Updating database tables and columns in local and Heroku environment
 1. Run `python manage.py db migrate` locally when a new table or column is added
 2. Run `python manage.py db upgrade` to commit changes to the database
-3. Deploy to Heroku
+3. Deploy to Heroku and login to Heroku-cli
-4. Run `heroku run db upgrade`
+4. Run `heroku run db upgrade --app bokujo-rest-api`